jreakin/ffe-investigation/ffe-investigation-site/docs/blog/posts/new_directors.md

 Historically, the Findlay First Edition (FFE) has been a cornerstone of Findlay High School's cultural and artistic identity, with its members consistently demonstrating excellence that enhanced the school's reputation.
 Through performances, competitions, and community engagement, FFE has not just represented the school, but elevated its standing, serving as a premier example of the talent and dedication inherent in Findlay's student body.

-Today, however, this once-celebrated program finds itself increasingly at odds with an administration that seems intent on diminishing its legacy.
+Today, however, this once-celebrated program finds itself increasingly at odds with an administration that seems intent on exterminating its legacy.
 The growing divide is not merely a disagreement, but a systematic erosion of a program that has long been a source of pride, achievement, and community recognition.
 What was once a jewel in Findlay High School's crown now appears to be treated as a threat—a troubling transformation that speaks volumes about the current administrations's approach to institutional culture and student achievement.